NathanD0wd/Lab-Reports/Researching grep.md

 — in Spanish gold mines and on farms and pearl fisheries on Hispaniola (Haiti), Cuba, and elsewhere in the Caribbean.
 ```

-In this example, we can see that we were searching for the word 'lucayan'.
+In this example, we can see that we were searching for the word 'lucayans'.
 But the results we got contained the word 'Lucayans'.
 This is because '-i' made grep ignore the case of the characters and returned any 'lucayans' it found.

 ```
 [cs15lwi23ati@ieng6-202]:skill-demo1-data:326$ grep -r -i 'whoever'